-Ten (10) credits are earned for each term course which is completed successfully.
+Ten (10) credits are earned for each term course which is completed successfully (5 per semester).
 Partial Credit is not given at any time.
 Students have additional opportunities to earn credits for courses they have previously failed.
 Credit recovery courses may not be taken for original credit.

 - District Independent study

-- Lodi Adult School
+- Lodi Credit Recovery

-- Delta College

 - LUSD Summer School

 - APEX